 I’ll keep this short-ish, because this book has been reviewed thousands of times already and there’s not much to add.
-Around the time I started this site, I kept seeing The Girl on the Train pop up everywhere.
+Around the time I started this site, I kept seeing The Girl on the Train by Paula Hawkins pop up everywhere.
 I was in the mood for a good mystery and couldn’t find anything that caught my attention so I ended up picking this up before going on a weekend trip to Las Vegas.
 During the trip, the group wanted to go clubbing, so I put on my clubbing clothes, went out to the hotel party with them, helped the guys get discounted admission and promptly walked out two minutes later.
 Within fifteen minutes, I was happily back in my pajamas and reading this book in the hotel room.
 So, that is the type of person I am.
 Anyway.

 Rachel is a woman whose life has unraveled somewhat after the disintegration of her marriage which was prompted by her inability to get pregnant.
 Her husband is now remarried, living in a neighborhood nearby, and is raising a newborn child.
 Rachel, meanwhile, now lives with a roommate who tries to be understanding but is increasingly wary of having to put up with her alcoholism (and frequent blackouts) and general not-having-her-shit-togetherness.